 That’s not all for flavor, though.
 We have aromatics in the form of shallots and garlic (lots of shallots and garlic); and dried figs (or apricots), which release a subtle sweetness to balance the acidity in the red wine sauce.
 A splash of lemon juice, and a sprinkle of fresh parsley are the finishing touches to brighten this warm braised chicken.

-Technique tips for best braised chicken thighs
+Tips for best braised chicken thighs

 Perfectly braised chicken is all about crisp skin, and juicy tender meat.
 A couple of small tips get you exactly what you’re looking for: